quire-io/guide/_docs/tasklist-15-move-tasks.md

 You can quickly and easily move your task(s) in the tree list or to other projects to adapt to any change.

+## Drag and drop

+You can drag and drop a task or multiple tasks to rearrange the order both horizontally and vertically.

+quire drag & drop.png

+quire drag & drop multi select.png

+You can also drag and drop task(s) to a different project in the sidebar.

+quire drag tasks to sidebar project.png

+In filter view, you can even drag and drop task(s) to reassign an assignee or multiple assignees, a priority, and a due date.

+quire drag to assign in filter view.png

 ## Duplicate a task